-Is eNETS secure?
+Is eNETS Secure?

 Yes. eNETS was originally established by Singapore’s largest financial institutions.
 The service has been in use for more than 30 years now and has a track record for safety.
-This is not some third-party payment provider; this service is directly tied to the biggest banks in Singapore.
+This is not a third-party payment provider; this service is directly tied to the biggest banks in Singapore.